This Way Up (TV series): Season 1 (2019)

-Series 2 (2021)
+Season 2 (2021)

 Reception

-On Rotten Tomatoes, series 1 has an approval rating of 90% based on reviews from 20 critics.
+On Rotten Tomatoes, season 1 has an approval rating of 90% based on reviews from 20 critics.
 The site's consensus describes the show as "Devastating, hilarious, and surprisingly light, This Way Up captures the complexities of mental health with an empathetic – if at times wandering – eye."
 Bustle compared it positively with Fleabag.
 It also gained comparisons with Back to Life and Catastrophe.
 The Daily Telegraph called This Way Up "one of the best new shows of the year", awarding it five stars.
 In The Hollywood Reporter, Daniel Fienberg was less positive, but called it a "solid and familiar blend of comic and melancholic".
-The Atlantic praised the show, calling it "small in scope, infinitely charming, and intermittently devastating".
+Sophie Gilbert in The Atlantic praised the show, calling it "small in scope, infinitely charming, and intermittently devastating".

 At the 2020 BAFTA Television Craft Awards, Bea won the Breakthrough Talent Award and in 2022 was nominated for Best Female Comedy Performance at the British Academy Television Awards.

-Future

-In May 2020, while appearing on Richard Herring's podcast, Bea confirmed that there would be a second series of the show.
-On 20 November 2020 the series was officially renewed for a second series.
-The second series premiered in the US on Hulu on 9 July 2021 and in the UK on Channel 4 on 14 July 2021.